 These reminders, or “cues”, stir something in their memory, which — due to the intoxication and euphoria associated with those memories — prod the pleasure circuits in the brain.
 In short, recalling their previous substance abuse makes them feel urges or desires for the substance to which they were previously addicted.
 The strength of these urges can range from “I’d like to use again” to “I need to use right now”, the latter of which is often the precursor to relapse.

 Three Types of Craving Triggers

-What’s Going on in the Mind During a Craving?
+What’s Going on in the Mind During Drug Cravings?

 In other words, despite the effects of alcohol and drugs being less, it’s the initial, more pronounced effects that they associate with the substances to which they’ve become tolerant.
 And when recovering addicts are reminded of their previous experiences of intoxication and euphoria, they experience strong cravings for their substances of choice even though it’s been an extended period of time since they last imbibed.

 Choose Health.
 Choose Life.
 Call the Palm Beach Institute Today.

 If you or someone you love is suffering from alcohol or drug addiction and would like to discuss the treatment options that are available, call the Palm Beach Institute at 855-960-5456.
 Our team of recovery specialists is available anytime, day or night, and can help you choose the right rehab and treatment program for your or your loved one’s unique needs.
 Don’t wait another day to regain your health and independence: call now and begin the healing journey.